 Here’s the problem though – with mortgage rates so cheap at the moment, you could make the argument to take the longest loan term available.

-After all, with borrowing costs so inexpensive, what’s the rush to pay off the mortgage?
+After all, with borrowing costs so inexpensive, what’s the rush to pay off the mortgage early?
 Why not just float it for as long as possible and put your hard-earned money to work elsewhere?

 Some may argue that savings rates are abysmal, which they are.
 Maybe you’re earning 1% in a savings account, which is a losing endeavor relative to the 2.5% to 3% mortgage rate.